Save big (up to $1,875) on small business tools with our free membership, business.com+

 You can create a happy and motivated workplace that includes freelancers, full-time workers and part-time employees.
 The key is recognition and assurances that your team's work is meaningful.

 While speedy work may be desirable, high-quality work is essential.
-Before you hire potential candidates, review sample assignments to understand their quality standards and ensure they align with your company’s expectations.
+Before you hire, review sample assignments to see if a freelancer’s standards match your company’s expectations.

-11. Freelancers should be willing to sign a contract.
+11. Work with freelancers who are willing to sign a contract.

-12. Freelancers should be passionate about the project.
+12. Hire freelancers who are passionate about the project.

 TipBottom line